 With their slick coats and flippers, penguins can swim fast.
 Of all penguin species, the gentoo is the fastest in the water.
 These penguins have been observed swimming at speeds of up to 22 miles per hour.

-Whether emperor penguin, gentoo or little blue penguin, these birds live fascinating lives.
-With our penguin bracelets, you can do more to help save these birds.
+Whether emperor penguin, gentoo or little blue penguin, there are fascinating penguin facts about every penguin species.
+With “The Passage Bracelet,” you can do more to help save these birds.
 With each sale, we donate a portion of the profits to the Global Penguin Society.
 You also get a real penguin you can learn about and track throughout its life.